(Ages 18 to 59)

-- A visit to the residence of the person alleged to be at risk.
+- Visit: A visit by an APS Investigator to the home of the adult alleged to be at risk

-- Observation of the person alleged to be at risk.
+- Observation: APS Investigators will observe the behavior of the adult alleged to be at risk

-- Given the sensitive nature of abuse situations and the impact a report has on families and individuals, the Adults at Risk investigator attempts to establish communications in the least intrusive manner possible.
+The nature of abuse allegations is sensitive and a report often has a big impact on families and individuals.
+As such, the Adults at Risk investigator will attempt to establish communication in the least intrusive way possible.

-- The reporter of suspected abuse/neglect can request to remain anonymous and Wisconsin law, Chapter 46.90, protects their identity.
+The reporter of suspected abuse or neglect can request to remain anonymous.
+Wisconsin law, Chapter 46.90 protects their identity.

-- The person who is the subject of the abuse/neglect report may refuse the investigation or services.
+The person who is the subject of the abuse or neglect report may refuse the investigation or services.
 If the person is competent and refuses the investigation, the investigation ceases.
-(Competence refers to an individual’s capacity to make informed decisions and does not refer to the quality of the decisions being made.)
+(Competence refers to an individual’s capacity to make informed decisions and does not refer to the quality of the decisions.)

-- A commitment to protecting a competent person’s right of self-determination is the guiding principal during the investigation process.
+A commitment to protecting a competent person’s right to self-determination is a guiding principle during the investigation process.